dsccommunity/DscResource.DocGenerator/README.md

 if the `Home.md` is present in the folder specified in `WikiSourceFolderName` all module version placeholders (`#.#.#`) will be replaced with the built module version.

+It is possible to use markdown code in the schema MOF parameter descriptions if no conceptual help is generated or the generation of conceptual help is configured to parse markdown code.
+See the task [`Generate_Conceptual_Help`](#generate_conceptual_help) for more information.

 Below is an example how the build task can be used when a repository is based on the [Sampler](https://github.com/gaelcolas/Sampler) project.